fdenoodt/Mobile-Internet2/README.md

 # Mobile-Internet2
 # Name: Fabian Denoodt
 Hello,
-in here you can find all things I have maded for the course Mobile and Internet 2.
+This repo contains related items to the course Mobile and Internet 2.
 It contains execises + UNO project.